 Keys to preserving progress

 We must sustain the gains we’ve made in achieving a long-term decline in CVD mortality.
-As the Centers for Health Metrics and Evaluation monitors the impact of the AHA’s programs and policies, we’ll synthesize those data to inform best practices for improving cardiovascular health.
+As the Center for Health Metrics and Evaluation monitors the impact of the AHA’s programs and policies, we’ll synthesize those data to inform best practices for improving cardiovascular health.
 We know that “what gets measured, gets changed.”
 We will create a healthier nation by changing systems, environments and policies to help make healthier choices more affordable, accessible and attractive for all people everywhere and measuring progress along the way.